EricJMorgan/COVID-19ABMGuelphS20/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Alternatively: The AMB_Install.sh bash script may be used.
+Please refer to the GitHub Wiki Setup page for further instruction.

 ## Steps to Update Documentation
 For the documentation generation, we used [Doxygen](https://www.doxygen.nl/index.html) to create MD and HTML files.
 To learn more about the standards we used while documenting, please use the following resources: